Simple and Practical Mental Health

 1. The larger light boxes should almost always be preferred over the smaller light boxes.

 2. Cost is not a clear reason to prefer these smaller light boxes.
-Note that the cost of these smaller light boxes is low but not lower than two options among larger light boxes, namely, Day-Light Classic and Day-Light Classic Plus.
+Note that the cost of these smaller light boxes is low but not lower than one of the options among larger light boxes, namely Day-Light Classic Plus.

 3. Among the smaller light boxes, the BOXelite OS and Day-Light Sky devices are better due to being elevated.
 They are available on Amazon.com at the links below: